TimLChan/surfshark-smartdns-updater/README.md

 # Surfshark Smartdns Api
 Updates the accepted IP for Surfshark's SmartDNS to your current device's public IP.
 Useful for people who have dynamic IPs that change frequently.
-Script created for both Python and Bash
+Script created for both Python and Bash.

 ## Usage: